dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 Note: although set up, the tag wont fire until this update is **published**.
 We cover how to publish the configurations made above in [section 2.4 below](#2.4).

 <a name="events" />
-### 2.2 Integrating Snowplow structured event tracking tags
+### 2.2 Integrating DreamFactory structured event tracking tags

 This is best explained through an example.
-Let's assume, again, that we are implementing Snowplow on a Youtube-like video site.
+Let's assume, again, that we are implementing DreamFactory on a Youtube-like video site.
 There will be a large number of possible events that occur on a user journey including searching for a video, playing a video, pausing a video, liking a video, uploading a video, sharing a video etc...
 As per steps [1.3](#1.3), [1.4](#1.4) and [1.5](#1.5), each time one of these events occurs, the event is logged in the `dataLayer` along with the associated data.
 For example, for a 'video play', the following Javascript would execute:

 ```javascript
 dataLayer.push(